 In our company, we have developed the process which I am more than happy to share in this post and resolve the details in future posts.
 It will help you to start and conduct the customer-centric, systemized, trackable process of building your unique product launch strategy.

 The framework consists of 8 steps, which are driving the effort towards figuring out the most compelling go-to-market strategy as well as launching a new product or service eventually.
 It helps to answer the question of what is product launch strategy and how to design one.

 Please note that the grey color represents strategy building steps; the cayenne color represents product launch phases.
 I believe that separate those two is impossible, as the best strategies are built with customers as well as products and services.

 Designing and implementing a powerful strategy requires going out of the office, co-creating the strategy with customers, and embedding extensive feedback into strategy assumptions.
 It's a healthy root system for performing product.

 Step 2 - Landscape capture - product managers need to have a full understanding of what happens in the landscape in which a new product or service will be launched.
 The landscape is more than only the competitors' scan.

 Step 3 - Value Proposition (VP) design and test - customers and end-users expect powerful value proposition, not features.
-Step 3 answered the question of how to find a compelling value proposition (what customers' pains should be removed, what benefits should be delivered and how, what is the niche which will be served by VP), and make sure (test VP) it will resonate.
+Step 3 answered the question of how to find a compelling value proposition (what customers' pains should be removed, what benefits should be delivered and how, what is the niche which will be served by VP), and make sure (test VP) will resonate.

 Step 6 - Limited launch - after value proposition, business model, and product/service tests, it's high time for controlled launch.
-Product launch managers distribute products or services to a closed group of end-users in a strictly controlled way.
+Product managers distribute products or services to a closed group of end-users in a strictly controlled way.

 Step 7 - Complete launch - Step 6 provided technical and business feedback; now it's a time for a real launch.